Section 1.6 Display Values

-Sage offers various ways to display values on the screen.
+Sage provides multiple ways to display values on the screen.
 The simplest way is to type the value into a cell, and Sage will display it.
-Sage also has functions that display values in different formats.
+Sage also offers functions to format and display output in different styles.

 print()

-displays the value of the expression inside the parentheses on the screen.pretty_print()
+displays the value of the expression inside the parentheses as plain text.pretty_print()

 displays rich text as typeset LaTeX output.show()